vanberge/share-gcp-vpc/README.md

 ## Disclaimer

-This migration tool is provided without any warranty, make sure you review the script code and test accordingly with your requirements.
+This tool is provided without any warranty, make sure you review the script code and test accordingly with your requirements.
 Always make sure you have backups and have **validated** recovery from those backups before running, especially in production environments.

 ## Getting Started